 Once you are done with drawing up your chart and know which items to keep and which ones to get rid of, we advise you to get started with the purging process!

-Now the purging process involves both tossing stuff in the trash, as well as donating items that you no longer need to people that can use them.
+Now the purging process involves both tossing stuff in the trash, as well as donating items that you no longer need to people who can use them.
 Getting rid of things that you no longer need will allow you to pack up the things that you need much more quickly.

 Here are a few tips on purging unwanted household items

-- Since you’re moving on a short notice, you probably don’t have enough time to schedule a donation pickup.
+- Since you’re moving on short notice, you probably don’t have enough time to schedule a donation pickup.
 So your next best option is to drive to your nearest donation collection center and drop off all the items you wish to donate.
 Always remember to get a receipt as that will allow you to deduct your donated amount from taxes.

-- You can also consider giving away certain useful products such as cleaning supplies, insecticides, oil, gasoline, fertilizers to your neighbors.
-It’s a lot less hassle than going and disposing them off somewhere safe.
+- You can also consider giving away certain useful products such as cleaning supplies, insecticides, oil, gasoline, and fertilizers to your neighbors.
+It’s a lot less hassle than going and disposing of them off somewhere safe.